Emerald Ash Borer

 Adults are active during the day, from mid-June to mid-August.
 Females

-then mate, and will lay 60 to 90 eggs into the crevices of the trunk or branches
+then mate, and will lay 60 to 90 eggs into the crevices of the trunk and

 The eggs hatch in 7-10 days, and the larvae bore or chew into the bark of